realmdigital/developer-docs/src/processes/index.md

 ### Code Review

 * It is the responsibility of every developer to review their peer’s code
-* Treat the approving of pull requests are your personal seal of approval
+* Treat the approving of pull requests as your personal seal of approval
+* It is the responsibility of the developer to ensure that their pull request is reviewed

 ### Pushing Code